neillturner/puppet-pm2/README.md

      NOTE: Both the puppet and bash script deployment is done via npm so the application is assumed to be in a public or private repository like sinopia.
 The other alternative is deploy from a source repository like git.
 PM2-Deploy supports this form of deployment but currently there is no puppet or bash script to support this but it can be easily done.

+     NOTE: To use nar(NPM Archive) as an alternative to npm install To do deployment this way run:
+        sudo su - nodejs
+        /opt/nodejs/deploy_app_nar.sh myapp-0.0.1-110.nar  myapp 0.0.1-110  serve_app.js '{ "env.NODE_ENV" : "test" }'  "[arg='value']"
+     The nar file will first need to be download from a remote source like AWS S3.

 Nodejs Configuration:
 ====================